 With interest-only loan options, you only pay interest for the first few years, and nothing on the principal balance - the loan itself.
 While this does mean a smaller monthly payment, eventually you'll be required to pay off the full loan in a lump sum or with a higher monthly payment.
 Most people choose these types of loan options for their mortgage to buy a more expensive property, have more cash flexibility, and to keep overall costs low if finances are tight.

 The other kind of loan is an amortized loan.
 These loan options include both the interest and principal balance over a set length of time (i.e., the term).
 In other words, an amortized loan term requires the borrower to make scheduled, periodic payments (an amortization schedule) that are applied to both the principal and the interest.
 Any extra payments made on this loan will go toward the principal balance.
-Good examples of an amortized loan are an auto loan, a personal loan, a student loan, and a traditional fixed-rate mortgage.
+Good examples of amortized loans are auto loans, personal loans, student loans, and traditional fixed-rate mortgages.

 What is my loan payment formula?